-The third market failure described above is critical for the countervailing interaction between the investment and rental-supply effects of securing land ownership.
+The third market failure described above is critical for the countervailing investment and rental-supply effects of securing land ownership.
 Without it, large landowners would not face the capital depreciation risk as they could rent out land under long-term contracts.
 Then, they would make the same intensity of attached capital investments on the endowed land to be self-cultivated and rented out.
 That is, the investment effect would not be biased towards the endowed land to be self-cultivated and thus not attenuate the concurrent rental-supply effect.
 Importantly, the unattenuated rental-supply effect would then get around the other two land-size-sensitive market failures by facilitating both the egalitarian distribution of the operational land and the even distribution of land-attached capital between the self-cultivated and rented-out land.

-All else equal, the degree to which the investment effect of securing land ownership will attenuate the concurrent rental-supply effect is positively associated with landowners' ability or willingness to invest in land-attached capital.
-I provide suggestive evidence for this theoretical hypothesis from
+All else equal, the degree to which the investment effect of securing land ownership will attenuate